JetBrains/teamcity-documentation/topics/code-duplicates.md

 [//]: # (title: Code Duplicates)
 [//]: # (auxiliary-id: Code Duplicates)

 Code Duplicates are repetitive blocks of code.
-The __Duplicates Finder__ [Build Runner](build-runner.md) search for similar code fragments and provide a comprehensive report on repetitive blocks of code discovered in your code base.
+The __Duplicates Finder__ [build runner](build-runner.md) search for similar code fragments and provide a comprehensive report on repetitive blocks of code discovered in your code base.